 Are there state funds I can apply for?

 Yes!
 You should apply for the Virginia Tuition Assistance Grant (VTAG) before July 31 of the year you will enroll.
 This is a grant program available to residents of Virginia (for at least 1 year prior to your date of enrollment) attending a private school.
 Applications can be printed from our website under Forms and Downloads and submitted to the school.

 Is my aid guaranteed each year?

 Unfortunately, there is no way we can guarantee your aid each year.
-However, your merit scholarship is renewable for an additional 3 years assuming that you maintain Satisfactory Academic Progress.
+However, your merit scholarship is renewable for an additional 3 years assuming that you maintain the renewal criteria.
 Since you must complete the FAFSA each year for need-based programs, there is no guarantee you will receive the same amount of aid each year.

 My parents make a lot of money….should I still apply?

 Absolutely!
 You really never know what kind of aid you may receive if you don’t apply.
 Applying for the FAFSA is free and you may still wish to apply for student or parent loans.

 The FAFSA is the Free Application for Federal Student Aid.
 It essentially the form schools use to determine your eligibility for federal and state need-based assistance.
 Schools determine their institutional need based financial assistance on the FAFSA as well.

 When should I complete the FAFSA?

 You can complete the FAFSA any time after October 1 prior to the fall semester that you plan to enroll (So, if you plan to enroll Fall 2019, you can begin the FAFSA on October 1, 2018).
 Most schools have a priority deadline as well.
 At Ferrum, we request that new students complete the FAFSA before February 1 and returning students by March 1.
 This does not mean that if you file after these dates that you will not receive aid.
 If you apply before the priority deadline you have the greater likelihood for a great aid award.